N03230384/ELSpring2017/doc/Readme.md

 # Documentation Directory.
-All your documentation should go here.
+N03230384
+This is where all the documentation will go for the directory.